 Chair Woodson asked, what are the future steps with this project and what do you expect the HPC's involvement to be?
 Ms. Sender stated that the future steps are moving forward with the entitlements with Planning and keeping Dr. Lechner involved.
 She anticipates coming back for another Study Session prior to the hearing.
 She and her team will be back in front of the HPC for a formal hearing prior to going to the Development Review Commission or City Council.
 If there is time in the schedule, she would like to come back and show the HPC the final project plans.
 The neighborhood meeting will be held on January 7.
 Chair Woodson asked if both properties are listed in the National Register?
 Dr. Lechner stated just the Walker House is listed on the National Register.
 The church is locally designated.
-Chair Woodson asked, will any involvement with the National Park Service's Keeper of the Register be handled in due course?
-Dr. Lechner stated that moving a National Register-listed building is usually grounds for delisting.
+Chair Woodson asked, will any involvement with the National Register-listed building is usually grounds for delisting.
 He said he will seek consult the State Historic Preservation Office to determine whether they would recommend delisting the Walker House.

-6) Update on Request for Proposals (RFP) for redevelopment of City-owned land, consisting of approximately 0.34 acres located at 401-405 South Maple Avenue, directly east of the Tempe Historic Property Register-designated Hackett House and Tempe (Hilge) Bakery building.
+6) Update on Request for Proposals (RFP) for redevelopment of City-owned land, consisting of approximately 0.34 acres located at 401-405 South Maple Avenue, directly east of the Tempe Historic Property Registerdesignated Hackett House and Tempe (Hilge) Bakery building.
 The presenters are Meg Zemlicka, City of Tempe Economic Development Program Manager, and April Kroner, City of Tempe Deputy Economic Development Director.